Going Bush

 (Prepare the lug by giving the inside a rub with fine abrasive paper / wire brush to remove oxidisation & a light smear of grease)

 I ran all my exposed HAZV wiring inside 25mm conduit & fixed with P Clamps according to Electrical regulations, using glands as necessary to enter boxes.
-All my HAZV switch gear & fuses inside an enclosure with clear lid mounted on top of the checkerplate lid of the front battery box.
+All my HAZV switch gear & fuses inside an enclosure with clear lid mounted on top of the checker-plate lid of the front battery box.
 This helps protect from moisture and centralised for easy access.
-The main fuse still as close to Battery positive acording to NCOP14.
+The main fuse still as close to Battery positive according to NCOP14.

 The Grey parts in the enclosure are components of the Zeva Battery monitoring system (BMS) also use orange wiring but is very low voltage as it is sampling the cell voltages only, but still is classified as HZAV because it is connected to the Traction pack.